grighetto/java-driver/features/spec_ex/README.md

 computed value).

-Additionally, if you know for a fact that your application does not use counters nor list appends/prepends, you can change the default
+Additionally, if you know for a fact that your application does not use any of the non-idempotent CQL queries listed above, you can change the default cluster-wide:
-cluster-wide:

 ```java
 // Make all statements idempotent by default:
 cluster.getConfiguration().getQueryOptions().setDefaultIdempotence(true);
 ```

-### Configuring a `SpeculativeExecutionPolicy`
+### Enabling speculative executions

-Speculative executions are controlled by a pluggable policy that is specified when initializing the `Cluster` instance.
-A simple implementation based on constant delays is provided with the driver:
+Speculative executions are controlled by an instance of `SpeculativeExecutionPolicy` provided when initializing the `Cluster`.
+This policy defines the threshold after which a new speculative execution will be triggered.

+Two implementations are provided with the driver:

+#### Using a `ConstantSpeculativeExecutionPolicy`

+This simple policy uses a constant threshold:

 ```java
 Cluster cluster = Cluster.builder()